eberban/eberban/books/refgram/src/from_scratch/core_to_complete/time.md

 ## Sentence wrapper

-Now that we have tenses that interact with the context time span, we need to actually setup this time span for all sentences.
-For that we allow to register in the context a property describing one or multiple __initial time spans__.
+Now that we have tenses that interact with the context time span, we need to actually set up this time span for all sentences.
+For that, we allow registering in the context a property describing one or multiple __initial time spans__.

 <spoiler>